msk4862/Docker-Intro/README.md

 # Docker-Introduction
-This is a simple nodeJs project to learn working of Docker.
+This is a simple nodeJs project to learn working of Docker containers.

 > The three things that make containers a reality are: chroot, namespaces and cgroups.